vamshiamruthapu/coverage/core-java-modules/core-java-spotbugs/SPOTBUGS.md

 ```

 ## 4. Adding SpotBugs Plugin to Maven
-Typically, SpotBugs will generate a report in a Xml format (target/spotbugsXml.xml).
-In order to have a prettier report, we need to add the SpotBugs plugin in the reporting phase of maven.
+Typically, SpotBugs will generate a report in an XML format (target/spotbugsXml.xml).
+To have a prettier report, we need to add the SpotBugs plugin in the reporting phase of Maven.

 ```xml
 <reporting>